Accurate and thermodynamically consistent hydrogen equation of state for planetary modeling with flow matching

 \textit{Jupiter's adiabat.} We demonstrate the utility of the newly constructed hydrogen EOS by performing a preliminary calculation of Jupiter's adiabat.
-We assume a homogeneous model with no compact core, and set a helium mass fraction of $Y = 0.245$ to ensure a fair comparison with previous works~\cite{Miguel2016, Miguel2018erratum, Militzer_2013}.
+We assume a homogeneous model with no compact core and set a helium mass fraction of $Y = 0.245$ to ensure a fair comparison with previous works~\cite{Miguel2016, Miguel2018erratum, Militzer_2013}.
 We adopt a simple linear mixing approximation for the entropy of mixtures, using the REOS3 EOS of helium derived by Miguel \emph{et al.} in Ref.~\cite{Miguel2018erratum}.
-The starting point is $p=1$ bar and $T=166.1$K~\cite{Helled2020}, which corresponds to an entropy (for hydrogen) of $0.043 \, \textrm{MJ/kg/K}$.

-Figure~\ref{fig:saburo} shows our result for the adiabat (red dashed line), together with those derived from the REOS3 (black line)~\cite{Miguel2018erratum} and MH13 EOS (blue line)~\cite{Militzer_2013}, respectively.
+Figure~\ref{fig:saburo} shows our result for the adiabat (red dashed line) together with those derived from the REOS3 (black line)~\cite{Miguel2018erratum} and MH13 EOS (blue line)~\cite{Militzer_2013}, respectively.
 For a comparison also with CMS19, see the Supplemental Material~\cite{SM}.
-Note the hydrogen EOS used in the REOS3 adiabat was produced by Miguel \emph{et al.}~\cite{Miguel2016, Miguel2018erratum} using a single TI over the entire phase region, as already shown by the dashed lines in \Fig{fig: final_eos}.
+Note that the hydrogen EOS used in the REOS3 adiabat was produced by Miguel \emph{et al.}~\cite{Miguel2016, Miguel2018erratum} using a single TI over the entire phase region, as already shown by the dashed lines in \Fig{fig: final_eos}.
 Our result clearly agrees well with the REOS3 adiabat up to about 1GPa, which is as expected since both the underlying hydrogen EOSs are derived at low pressures from the same SCvH model.
 However, at higher pressures, our adiabat begins to diverge from the REOS3 line and becomes cooler.
 This is a direct consequence of the systematically lower REOS3 entropy in the \emph{ab initio} region in \Fig{fig: final_eos}(a), which is in turn caused by the thermodynamic inconsistency shown in \Fig{fig: flux_REOS3}~\cite{SM}.
-Notice such a cooler adiabat passes very close to the miscibility boundary for hydrogen-helium mixtures, shown as the yellow line in \Fig{fig:saburo}, albeit derived from DFT-MD simulations using an exchange-correlation functional different from PBE~\cite{PhysRevLett.120.115703}.
+Notice that such a cooler adiabat passes very close to the miscibility boundary for hydrogen-helium mixtures, shown by the yellow line in \Fig{fig:saburo}, albeit derived from DFT-MD simulations using an exchange-correlation functional different from PBE~\cite{PhysRevLett.120.115703}.
 This suggests an increased likelihood of phase separation between hydrogen and helium in Jupiter’s deep interior, causing the formation of so-called helium rain~\cite{Helled2020, PhysRevB.75.024206, Chang2024}.

 On the other hand, our adiabat at high pressures is apparently closer to the MH13 prediction, as shown by the blue line in \Fig{fig:saburo}.
 Note that the MH13 EOS is derived directly from \emph{ab initio} MD simulations of a hydrogen-helium mixture and does not rely on the linear mixing approximation.
 Overall, we show that, at the DFT-PBE level of theory, the long-standing discrepancy between the Jupiter models of REOS3 and MH13 primarily stems from a problematic TI calculation of the REOS3 entropy that is not everywhere thermodynamically consistent.
 However, according to our earlier benchmark using flow matching, this definitely does \emph{not} imply that TI is inherently inferior to the CCI approach for a finite number of simulation points, as speculated in Ref.~\cite{Militzer_2013}.
 Another observation from \Fig{fig:saburo} is that the MH13 adiabat~\cite{Militzer_2013} was derived only for the \emph{ab initio} region at high pressures.
 In fact, Ref.~\cite{Militzer_2013} did not really attempt a thermodynamic consistent interpolation with other regions to construct a complete EOS, which, however, is definitely needed for a thorough study of planetary models.